 Growth Hormone Test (Arginine / Clonidine Stimulation Test)

-A provider may want to perform a growth hormone test to figure out why a child is small or growing slowly.
+A growth hormone test is done to find out why a child is small or growing slowly.
 The test tells how much growth hormone a person’s body is making.

 This test is used to help diagnose growth hormone deficiency.
 Growth hormone is needed by the body in order to grow.